-In 1952 Hebron, a school with only 98 students attending won the High School March Madness championship.
-In 1954 another school with a small enrollment also won the title; Indians Milan high school had 161 students, the smallest enrolment for any of Indiana's title winners.
+In 1952 Hebron, a school with only 98 students attending won the High School championship.
+It was the first live telecast of a high school sporting event in Illinois.
+Several years later is in 1954 another school with a small enrollment also won the title; Indians Milan high school had 161 students, the smallest enrolment for any of Indiana's title winners.
 The movie Hoosiers was sort of based on that winning team.
 I say sort of because let's face it, Hollywood does make things look bigger, better and brighter than reality.
 I loved the movie and Gene Hackman was a great basketball coach, as was Nick Nolte in the movie Blue Chips, another great basketball movie.

 Blues Chips staring Shakeel O'Neil was based on the premise of College alumni making deals with the parents of potential athletes.
 In Blue Chips, talented basketball players were lured to campus with a fulfilled promise that their parents would receive new farm equipment, beautiful cars or new homes for their families; I won't comment either way on that, but I can tell you it was a great movie and that's coming from someone who while working for *Paramount Pictures was a set operator on Blue Chips for two months. (*Shameless plug, I know).

 Hoosiers did convey the heightened enthusiasm that the midwest had for high school basketball and gave millions of people a glimpse into the Golden Era of the sport.
 A game they could have made a movie about was the championship game between Chicago Carver and Centrali High when in 1963 Anthony Smedley who was a substitute player got a last minute shot right before the buzzer to give Chicago a victory.